Longitudinal Galilean and Carrollian limits of non-relativistic strings: Longitudinal limits of non-relativistic string theory

 At this point, it is useful to pause and consider some of the dimensional consequences of the parametrization~\eqref{eq:gB_largec} above.
 Recall that the line element $ds^2=g_{MN}dx^M dx^N$ has dimensions of length squared.
 In this paper, we will use a time coordinate~$t=x^0$ in target space with dimensions of time, while the other coordinates $x^1$ to $x^{d+1}$ have dimensions of length. \footnote{ Since we will often encounter Weyl invariance on the worldsheet, we take the worldsheet coordinates to be dimensionless. } Introducing $c$ as in the expansion~\eqref{eq:gB_largec} above then separates the local propagation speed of light along the longitudinal directions (corresponding to $\tau^0$ and $\tau^1$) from the propagation speed along the transverse spatial directions.
 To see this, suppose that for a given event one goes to a local rest frame with $\tau^0 = dt$, $\tau^1 = \tilde{c}^{-1} dx^1$ and $h_{MN} dx^M dx^N = \sum_{i=1}^d (dx^{1+i})^2$.
 Here, we have to introduce a velocity $\tilde{c}$ since $\tau^1$ is in units of time due to~\eqref{eq:gB_largec} while~$x^1$ is in units of space.
 Then the speed of light in the $x^1$ direction is $\tilde{c}$, while it is $c$ in the transverse directions $x^M$, $M=2,3,...,d+1$.
 Furthermore, note that we cannot remove~$\tilde{c}$ by rescaling the $x^1$ coordinate, since this direction is periodic and the string worldsheet winds around it.

-Taking $c$ as in~\eqref{eq:TSNCstringwithc} to be large means that the speed of light along the transverse directions is much larger than in the longitudinal directions, which results in an emerging stringy Galilean causal structure in target space.
-However, a two-dimensional Lorentzian structure along the longitudinal directions still remains, with associated metric
+Taking $c$ as in~\eqref{eq:TSNCstringwithc} to be large means that the speed of light along the transverse directions is much larger than in the longitudinal directions, which results in an emerging stringy Galilean causal structure in target space. \footnote{ Note that when taking limits with respect to $c$, or below with respect to $\tilde{c}$, they should be understood with respect to the ratio of a characteristic velocity to these respective velocities. } However, a two-dimensional Lorentzian structure along the longitudinal directions remains, with associated metric

 As we will see below, this induces a Lorentzian structure on the string worldsheet.
 One of the main goals of this work is to systematically obtain the actions that result from Galilean and Carrollian limits of this longitudinal Lorentz structure.